What If It's Not Carpal Tunnel Syndrome?

 Massage Therapy alone can't change your posture, but I think it makes it a lot easier.
 What happens over time is that if we spend too much of our time in one position, we actually do sort of freeze that way.
 Our bodies reset "neutral" posture to the one that we are most accustomed to, even if it is anatomically straining our muscles and putting pressure on our nerves and blood vessels.
 Have you ever tried to sit up straight and it hurts?
 This is because the fascia in your body, this single web of tendon that connects everything in us and holds everything in place gets stuck after a while when you spend a lot of time in the same posture.
 Slow gently stretching massage called Myofascial Release can help it get unstuck, so you can reset your neutral to a place that is easier on your joints and muscles.
 After a massage where we treat the stuck fascia, clients stand up and move around and they feel less stuck in place, like they have more easy posture options.

-Sometimes this same stuck-ness can happen in the hands, wrists or forearms and can cause more localized hand pain that goes away when fluid movement is restored.
+Sometimes this same stuck-ness can happen in the hands, wrists or forearms and can cause more localized hand pain that goes away when ease of movement is restored.